jackpurrin/jackpurrin/README.md

 📅 I have too much free time and am looking for projects to do

-🤓 I am learning Java, and working on my website

-🐍 Learning Python on the side

 🐧 I use Arch Linux, btw.

 ## My skills / What I use